mroluwasesan/standard-industry-cicd/Cloud-setup/setup Jenkins.md

 ## Installing Jenkins on Ubuntu

-Create a bash script using
+Create a bash script using the command

 ```bash
 vim jenkin-setup.sh